-I really believe that we all have the creativity and resourcefulness within in us to solve our challenges, and often just need help to see that clearly, or to be challenged to push harder for what we need in our work and personal lives.
+I really believe that we all have the creativity and resourcefulness to solve our challenges and often need help to see that clearly or be challenged to push harder for what we need in our work and personal lives.
 I enjoy seeing the powerful results that coaching can deliver for clients.

 What is unique about Life First Coaching?

-Having made the switch from corporate work life to my own business, I understand the challenges that brings.
-I’m able to incorporate my corporate HR experience in to my coaching practice, together with bringing a global perspective and an understanding of the challenges that come with moving to a new country and trying to build a new life.
+Having made the switch from corporate work life to my own business, I understand the challenges that it brings.
+As a result, I’m able to incorporate my corporate HR experience into my coaching practice, bringing a global perspective and an understanding of the challenges that come with moving to a new country and building a new life.

-In addition, I believe it’s that more relaxed, though straight talking & focused style that I (and most Aussies) have.
-Therapy is so popular here in the US however that’s not what us Aussies are usually about.
+In addition, I believe it’s that more relaxed, though straight-talking & focused style that I (and most Aussies) have.
+Therapy is so popular here in the US; however, that’s not what we Aussies are usually about.
 That’s where coaching comes in.
-Coaching is not therapy, its about finding a way forward from where you might be stuck – for example in your career or other aspects of your life.
+Coaching is not therapy; it’s about finding a way forward from where you might be stuck – for example, in your career or other aspects of your life.

 What advice do you have for any Australians thinking of starting a business in the US?

 Number one is to have a clear, strong vision of what you want to create and what your end goal will look like, then be very clear about how you will get there.
 There are many opportunities to break out of your mold and do what you truly want, be anything you want, in this city.
-However there’s always many others doing the same thing so you have to be prepared for competition, and very focused on your end goal.
+However, many others do the same thing, so you have to be prepared for competition and very focused on your end goal.
 New York is also a great city to take thoughtful risks and stretch beyond your comfort zone.
-After all I’d say that’s what most of us are looking for when we come here!
+After all, I’d say that’s what most of us are looking for when we come here!

 What unique quality does being an Australian bring to your business?

-I have found that being authentic and true to who I am has been a point of difference.
-As I mentioned earlier, Australians are generally good at straight talking, and this attitude resonates with my clients who are looking for their coach to be direct and clear with them.
+I have found that being authentic to who I am has been a point of difference.
+As I mentioned earlier, Australians are generally good at straight-talking, and this attitude resonates with my clients looking for their coach to be direct and clear with them.
 Seems obvious but not so common!

 About The Australian Community